 We use medicines to make our children better, but sometimes they have other effects that we don't want (side-effects).
-Side-effects are rare with amoxicillin and do not usually last for long.
-They will get better after a day or two as your child's body gets used to the medicine, and should go away when the treatment course is finished.

-Side-effects you must do something about
+Side-effects that you must do something about

-If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to amoxicillin.
-Take your child to hospital or phone for an ambulance straight away.
+If your child is short of breath or wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to ampicillin.
+Take your child to hospital or call an ambulance straight away.

-If your child develops a lumpy red rash, tell your doctor, as your child may have glandular fever or another viral infection.
+↑ If your child gets a lumpy red rash, they may have. another infection such as glandular fever.
+Take them to vour doctor.